 Life equals change.
 As much as I wanted my old traditions to last and last, they didn’t.
 They don’t.
 They never will.
 Grandkids grow up.
 Children move far away.
 Sigh.

 Now Christmas has changed for my oldest granddaughter, too.
 She’s a young adult and has to work over the holidays and so can’t go to the mountains with her parents, which is their tradition.
-So we’ve asked my granddaughter to stay at our house on Christmas Eve and go to the movie with us on Christmas Day.
+So I’ve asked my granddaughter to stay at my house on Christmas Eve and go to the movie with me on Christmas Day.
 It will be fun, but it will be different for her.

 Life equals change.